mengelbrecht/slimline/README.md

 ### Current Working Directory (`cwd`)

-This section displays the current working directory.
+This section displays the current working directory (cwd).
 It supports two formats.
-The *root* format is used when the cwd is the root path and the other format when it is not.
+The *root* format is used when the cwd is outside of the home directory and the other format if the cwd is inside the home directory.

 <table>
   <thead>